10.5. Aggregation: Pointer Member Variables

 Building a whole-part object with aggregation.
 In this example, a Car (the whole) consists of an Engine and a Transmission (the parts).
 We implement the whole-part relationship with two pointer member variables (highlighted with blue and red) in the Car class.
 When a program instantiates the Car class, it only creates pointers; the Engine and Transmission objects are created elsewhere in the program and exist outside the Car.
 As aggregation is a whole-part relationship, we can say that "a Car has an Engine" or that "a Transmission is part of a Car."

 Although the Engine and Transmission details are not significant for this example, their class specifications must precede the Car specification.
 If we specify the classes in a single file, we must do so as illustrated here.
-If we specify the classes in separate header files, we must #include the part header files before specifying the whole.
+Specifying the classes in separate header files requires the program to #include the part header files before specifying the whole.
 The next sections describe how to initialize and use part objects bound to the whole with pointers.

-Syntactically, adding a pointer member variable to a class is seemingly trivial - adding an asterisk to one or more of the variable names.
+Syntactically, adding a pointer member variable to a class is seemingly trivial - adding an asterisk to one or more member variables.
 But conceptually, the change has significant consequences.
 When we change a member variable from a non-pointer to a pointer, we also change the relationship from composition to aggregation.
 Changing the relationship means changing a strong, tight binding to a loose, weak one.
-Aggregated objects may have different lifetimes, the whole can share its parts with other objects in the program, and the whole can discard or replace its parts whenever convenient.
+Aggregated objects may have different lifetimes, the whole can share its parts with other program objects, and the whole can discard or replace its parts whenever convenient.
 The increase in complexity requires us to explore five distinct concepts related to pointer member variables:

 1. Initializing pointer members with constructors and setters